Entire home

 At the Condo, as the floor plan resembles one, there is a fire pit, a grill, and a smoker Gravity chairs to view the night sky.

 The night sky, the incredible views, the critters, the side by sides, the beach, the river, kayaking, Wind Caves, hiking, all here.
 Nobody else has what Base Camp has or even comes close.
 Worry about other parts of your trip but don’t worry about this part.
-I live here pretty much 24/7/365 and I’ve been sharing it with guests for eighteen years.
+I live here pretty much 24/7/365 and I’ve been sharing it with guests for nineteen years.
 You want an adventure, not just staying somewhere, you’ve found it.

 Now, having said all that, it’s quiet, off the grid, and you want to get away, that’s here too.
 Some folks just sit on the porch and unwind, enjoying the landscape, walking down to the boat house deck watching the rafts and kayaks come down the river or finding a spot around the property to just sit and read.
 There’s no shortage of those spots.
 I’ve spent many a morning hiking out to a different place each day and reading.